Verdugo’s single in 10th lifts Red Sox past Guardians 8-7

 Devers also had a couple of nice plays at third against Oscar Gonzalez, barehanding a slower roller before throwing to first for an out and lunging to his right to snag a hard liner.

-Recalled from Triple-A Worcester on Friday, Boston starter Brayan Bello had trouble with the nail on his index finger twice.
+Recalled from Triple-A Worcester on Friday, Boston starter Brayan Bello had trouble with the nail on his index finger twice and a blister.
 He gave up a run, five hits with six strikeouts and two walks.

 TAKE A SEAT